 While some consumers prefer flavor profiles stemming from the Mediterranean’s breezy and arid climate, others crave the kind of heat that has them wiping their brows.
 Hot chili peppers such as jalapeño, chipotlé, Habanero, sriracha and even Carolina Reapers are being infused into cheese sauce formulations.
 They add fiery flavor profiles when used in a cheese sauce, soup or dip for nachos and pretzels, or on vegetables like broccoli and cauliflower.
 Adding spicy chili peppers to a macaroni and cheese pasta dish can transform a classic comfort food into a new taste sensation.

 Sweet ancho chili is also being incorporated into cheese sauces, offering only a bit of heat for those with more sensitive palates.
 Consider fire-roasted ancho queso dip atop enchiladas or as a dipping sauce for chicken wings.

 Improved Nutrition and Texture

 Now, those same individuals are looking for ways to take back control and are seeking more nutritious meal options.
-The problem is, they were reminded just how good many of those previously “forbidden” foods were during the pandemic and don’t necessarily want to give up the indulgent flavors and satisfyingly creamy textures.
+The problem is, they were reminded just how good many of those previously “forbidden” foods were and don’t necessarily want to give up the indulgent flavors and satisfyingly creamy textures.